 - Indiana Teen Work Hours posting (updated in 2015)

 - Indiana Department of Workforce Development Equal Opportunity poster

 - Unemployment Compensation Notice (Indiana)

 - Employee Polygraph Protection Act (federal)

 Our new poster sets, released in August 2016, reflect these latest changes:

 - Effective August 1, 2016, a new Fair Labor Standards Act (FLSA) poster is required.
-The update includes new information about the overtime rule, independent contractors and nursing mothers.
-Outdated fine information was also removed.
+The update includes new information about breaks for nursing mothers, correctly classifying independent contractors and changes by the Civil Penalties Inflation Adjustment Act.

 - FMLA Update: The Family and Medical Leave Act (FMLA) posting was updated in April 2016 to be more reader-friendly.
 This update is included in our latest sets.

 Who should order a poster set?

 - Human resource professionals